 More often than not, systems fail to work because the control valves are turned off.
 This factor accounts for over 50% of sprinkler failures.

-Other factors include lack of maintenance, lack of coverage resulting in large non-sprinklered areas, and sprinkler systems that are not designed appropriately for the occupancy (which often features high-piled storage or flammable liquids).
+Other factors include lack of maintenance, lack of coverage resulting in large non-sprinklered areas, and sprinkler systems that are not designed appropriately for the occupancy (which often feature high-piled storage or flammable liquids).
 Studies show each of these factors account for 5 to 15% of sprinkler failures.

 Manual intervention is another cause.
 This occurs when systems are prematurely turned off, by on-site personnel or the fire department.
 Failures can also happen if anything is installed that obstructs the sprinkler heads.
 Manual interventions and obstructions account for up to 18% of sprinkler failures.